vickyharp/azure-docs/articles/mysql/flexible-server/overview.md

 ## Stop/Start server to optimize cost

-The flexible server service allows you to stop and start server on-demand to optimize cost.
+The flexible server service allows you to stop and start servers on-demand to optimize cost.
 The compute tier billing is stopped immediately when the server is stopped.
-This can allow you to have significant cost savings during development, testing and for time-bound predictable production workloads.
-The server remains in stopped state for thirty days unless re-started sooner.
+This can allow you to have significant cost savings during development, testing, and for time-bound predictable production workloads.
+The server remains in a stopped state for thirty days unless re-started sooner.

 For more information, see [Server concepts](concept-servers.md).